PopovEvgeniy/mugenresourcedecompiler/readme.txt

 1.9.6: The small changes.
 1.9.6.1: The documentation has been updated.
 1.9.7: The source code was recompiled under Lazarus 4.0 RC1.
+1.9.8: The source code was recompiled under Lazarus 4.0 RC3.
+1.9.9-2.0: The small changes.